rhunarion/Werewolf/README.md

 Minecraft Werewolf Plugin

 This project is the plugin for Minecraft Bukkit server.
 You can enjoy werewolf game, with many useful commands, graphical and hearing effects.
+If you want to play this plugin, access to "jinrou-mc.ddo.jp" in Minecraft multiplay-mode.

 GitHub is used for private online repository.
 This project is in progress, and maybe doesn't work exactly.